The W a Handley Charity Trust

 Overview

-The W A Handley Charity Trust is an established grant-making trust based in the North East of England, with total annual expenditure of £416,203 (2024) and income of £254,138.
-The trust operates as a traditional grant-making charity, providing financial support to organizations across a diverse range of causes.
-The trust makes grants from income rather than capital, indicating a sustainable long-term approach to charitable giving.
+The W A Handley Charity Trust is an established grant-making trust based in the North East of England, with total annual expenditure of £416,203 and income of £254,138 in its most recent filed accounts.
+The trust operates as a traditional grant-making charity, providing financial support to organisations across a diverse range of causes.
+The trust provides regular annual support for a large number of North East charities, as well as one-off grants to support specific projects or initiatives.
 The charity is administered through Ryecroft Glenton, chartered accountants in Newcastle, suggesting professional management of the trust's affairs.

 Funding Priorities